annaraymaker/annaraymaker.github.io/_publications/NA-paper-title-number-1.md

 ---
-title: "A Sea of Cyber Threats: Maritime Cybersecurity from the Perspective of Mariners!"
+title: "A Sea of Cyber Threats: Maritime Cybersecurity from the Perspective of Mariners"
 collection: publications
 # permalink: /publication/2009-10-01-paper-title-number-1
 # Uncomment if necessary:
 # excerpt: ''
-# date: ''
+# date: To appear''
-# venue: ''
+# venue: CCS 2025''
 # paperurl: ''
 # citation: ''
 ---

-To appear in CCS 2025